-Effort certification is the federally mandated process by which the government and other sponsors verify that salaries charged to a project reasonably reflect effort spent on that project during the reporting timeframe.
-Effort certification is required for every employee who receives a portion of his or her salary from a sponsored project or cost-sharing account.
+Effort certification is the federally mandated process by which the government and other sponsors verify that salaries charged to a project reasonably reflect effort spent on that project during the reporting time frame.
+Effort certification is required for every employee who receives a portion of their salary from a sponsored project or cost-sharing account.

 Inaccurate or late effort reporting may result in:

 - Financial penalties

 - A spending freeze on the project account